ACCA vs CPA: Differences & Career Prospects | Zell Education

 • Effectively managing a business, including its resources and finances.

-• Developing efficient teams and optimizing business functions.
+• Developing efficient teams and optimising business functions.

 Management Accounting (MA)

-While attempting this paper, you’ll learn essential principles and the skills needed to make decisions that truly benefit your organization.
+While attempting this paper, you’ll learn essential principles and the skills needed to make decisions that truly benefit your organisation

 • Understanding the concept of cost and management accounting.

-• Exploring types of costs, their behavior, and associated goals.
+• Exploring types of costs, their behaviour, and associated goals.

 • Grasping the fundamentals of business mathematics and spreadsheets.